Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 To flash the SD card for Raspberry Pi 3 (or 4) without IoT setup Manager:

 1. Complete the following prerequisites:
-    a.
-Install the `pv` package in the Linux computer:
+    1. Install the `pv` package in the Linux computer:

         ```
         $ sudo apt-get install pv
         ```

-    b.
-Ensure that you have an SD card of 8 GB or more.
+    2. Ensure that you have an SD card of 8 GB or more.
-    c.
-Verify whether the binary image files are in your computer. .
+    3. Verify whether the binary image files are in your computer. .
-    d.
-Fusing-script for Raspberry Pi 3 (fusing script is same for RPI3 and RPI4):
+    4. Fusing-script for Raspberry Pi 3 (fusing script is same for RPI3 and RPI4):

         ```
         $ wget https://git.tizen.org/cgit/platform/kernel/u-boot/plain/scripts/tizen/sd_fusing_rpi3.sh?h=tizen --output-document=sd_fusing_rpi3.sh